-Evening primrose oil (EPO) is made from the seeds of the flowers of a plant native to North America.
+Evening primrose oil (EPO) is made from the seeds of evening primrose flowers, native to North America.
 People traditionally used it to treat conditions including bruises, hemorrhoids, and sore throats.

 EPO’s healing benefits may be due to its gamma-linolenic acid (GLA) content.
 GLA is an omega-6 fatty acid found in plant oils.

 EPO is generally taken as a supplement or applied topically.
 Read on to learn how EPO may help treat many common health conditions today.

-The GLA in EPO is thought to help acne by reducing skin inflammation and the number of skin cells that cause lesions.
+Some people believe the GLA in EPO may help acne by reducing skin inflammation and the number of skin cells that cause lesions.
 It may also help the skin retain moisture.

-A separate study found that GLA supplementation reduced both inflammatory and noninflammatory acne lesions.
+An older 2014 study found that GLA supplementation reduced inflammatory and noninflammatory acne lesions.

 Some countries other than the United States have approved EPO to treat eczema, an inflammatory skin condition.